-Over the past few years, a number of projects have been undertaken by Janet Phillips' Masterclass students, using weaversbazaar yarns.
+Over the years a number of projects have been undertaken by Janet Phillips' Masterclass students, using weaversbazaar yarns.

 They included an in-depth analysis of the Fine, Medium and Heavy worsted yarns including exploring setts and finishing.
 Full details of their findings are here: Report and technical information on worsted yarns for cloth weavers.